-Last year I helped writing an article about adventure bike packing and the things we should carry on a bike ride, depending and the type, place and length of the ride you are about to take.
+Last year I helped writing an article about adventure bike packing and the things we should carry on a bike ride, depending on the type, place and length of the ride you are about to take.

-The thing is that you have to be dynamic in everything you do, in how you ride, what decisions you make and change you’re track if necessary and also in what you take with you on the ride.
+The thing is that you have to be dynamic in everything you do, in how you ride, what decisions you make, and change your track if necessary and also in what you take with you on the ride.
 Yes, is good to have everything with you and don’t miss a thing when you camp but maybe you will not enjoy the trail that much with a 10kg backpack on you or with lots of stuff hanging from the bike.
 I for one don’t want to sacrifice the descent as much as possible, I like to enjoy every bit of it and ride it in almost normal conditions not being forced to take it to slowly because of the stuff I carry.
-That’s why I try not to take unnecessary things with me and I am very pleased when everything in my backpack (except first aid kit) is used and I did not carry anything unusefull with me :).
+That’s why I try not to take unnecessary things with me and I am very pleased when everything in my backpack (except first aid kit) is used and I did not carry anything useless with me :).

 - “Super light” luggage – for half-day or maximum 1-day ride

-These are fun rides, for training in the bikepark or on enduro trails.
+These are fun rides, for training in the bike park or on enduro trails.
 These are rides on routes that you already know and where no significant surprises can occur.
 These are rides in which you can leave later in the day and which you can finish without worries over a beer in the evening.
-In such rides the luggage is super minimal, and many of the objects, such as tools, it is recommended not to be taken in duplicates.
+In such rides the luggage is super minimal and many of the objects, such as tools, it is recommended not to be taken in duplicates.
 For example, a pump is enough for everyone or a single multi tool.
 The recommendation is also valid for the other two types of luggage.